 Leave more in the tip-jar than you take out.

 Guns don’t kill, bullets do.

 Know which side your butt is breadered on.

 Many hands make light work, said the Devil.

 If there’s a fork in the road, don’t pick it up.

-Nobody ever starved for lack of a fork.
+Nobody starves for lack of a fork.